YairMenda/YairMenda/README.md

 Orchestrated specialized agents with a validation pass to ensure factual grounding.

-[CODY / AI Interview Preparation Platform]
+*[CODY / AI Interview Preparation Platform]*
 An end-to-end platform designed to bridge the gap between technical learning and professional readiness.

 AI Coding Assistant: Developed a custom extension that provides real-time coding support and feedback.

-Mock Interview Hub: Built a "LinkedIn-like" interface for conducting live LLM-powered mock interviews using Livekit for real-time interaction.
+Mock Interview Hub: Built a "LinkedIn-like" interface for conducting live LLM-powered mock interviews using Livekit.

-Social Mentorship Network: Engineered a community-driven ecosystem connecting mentors and learners to share resources and track progress.
+Social Mentorship Network: Engineered a community-driven ecosystem to connect mentors and learners.

-Full-Stack Implementation: Integrated real-time communication tools with a social networking architecture to create a comprehensive preparation environment.
+Full-Stack Implementation: Integrated real-time communication tools with a social networking architecture.

-[VECTOR++ / C++ Vector DB]
+*[VECTOR++ / C++ Vector DB]*
 A high-dimensional similarity search engine engineered for optimized data retrieval.

 Developed in C++ using gRPC to handle high-performance communication.

 Built to perform efficient similarity searches across large-scale vector datasets.

-[NTONIX / C++ Reverse Proxy]
+*[NTONIX / C++ Reverse Proxy]*
 A high-performance proxy built in C++ for LLM traffic orchestration.

 Designed to sit in front of models to enhance security and handle traffic.

 Implemented request caching to reduce latency and API costs.

-[AIGT / Kuhn Poker CFR]
+*[AIGT / Kuhn Poker CFR]*
 A Python implementation of Kuhn Poker for studying Counterfactual Regret Minimization (CFR).

 Measures convergence to Nash Equilibrium across different CFR variants.